-- With the Scan Tool in Live Data mode (see VIEWING LIVE DATA on page 114), press and hold the LD button until the Live Data Menu displays, then release the LD button. - Use the UP and DOWN buttons, as necessary, to highlight Record Live Data, then press the ENTER button. - The Record Live Data Menu displays. - If the Scan Tool fails to establish communication with the vehicle, a "Communication Error" message is shown on the Scan Tool's display. - Ensure your vehicle is OBD2 compliant.
+- With the Scan Tool in Live Data mode (see VIEWING LIVE DATA on page 116), press and hold the LD button until the Live Data Menu displays, then release the LD button. - - The Record Live Data Menu displays. - If the Scan Tool fails to establish communication with the vehicle, a "Communication Error" message is shown on the Scan Tool's display. - Ensure your vehicle is OBD2 compliant.
 See VEHICLES COVERED on page 5 for vehicle compliance verification information.